j1an5/workers-oauth-provider-forgbot/README.md

 // The `request`, `env`, and `ctx` parameters are the same as for a normal Cloudflare Workers fetch
 // handler.
 //
-// The `oauth` parameter is the same as for the default handler (`fetchDefault`, above).
+// The `env.OAUTH_PROVIDER` is available just like in the default handler (`fetchDefault`, above).
 //
 // The `ctx.props` property contains the `props` value that was passed to
-// `oauth.completeAuthorization()` during the authorization flow that authorized this client. function fetchApi(request: Request, env, ctx, oauth: OAuthHelpers) {
+// `env.OAUTH_PROVIDER.completeAuthorization()` during the authorization flow that authorized this client. function fetchApi(request: Request, env, ctx) {
   // The application can implement its API endpoints like normal.
 This app implements a single
   // endpoint, `/api/whoami`, which returns the user's authenticated identity.